 Quite heavy compared to some other grills on our list

 Hands down, the Portable BBQ Croc Easy Grill is the most unique-looking grill on this list.
 For one, you can carry it around like a briefcase.
-When the grill folds away, it is less than 2-inches thick, making it one of the most compact and portable grills on the market.
-Despite its lightweight and portability, the grill can cook up to 12 burgers at once.
-The carbon construction feels very sturdy, and the set-up literally takes seconds.
+When the grill folds away, it is less than 2 inches thick, making it one of the most compact and portable grills on the market.
+Despite its light weight and portability, the cooking space on this charcoal grill can hold up to 12 burgers at once.
+The carbon construction feels very sturdy, and the setup literally takes seconds.
 Plus, you can remove the grill when you are finished and use the barbecue as a firepit.

 A unique design sets this grill apart from the competition

 The ISUMER Charcoal Grill may not be as stylish as some other grill models on our list of recommendations.
 Still, it is both firm and durable, thanks to the stainless steel material and abrasive resistance.
 This grill both easy to assemble and simple to clean.
 It is also surprisingly light, making it perfect for camping, picnics, backpacking, and garden parties.
 You can also adjust the height and balance, so you can comfortably grill no matter your height or your surroundings.